-It has become increasingly clear that work (and life) is going to be significantly disrupted over the next six months due to COVID.
+It has become increasingly clear that work (and life) is going to continue to be significantly disrupted over the next few months due to COVID.
 At the time of writing this, we are advised to ‘work from home where we can’, so those that can’t are still able to work as usual, with full COVID precautions.
 Most businesses will therefore have completely different geography and rhythm to this time last year.

 We put our team of 50 of the UK’s most experienced HR Directors together last week to carve out a framework for success through these disruptive times.
 Here are 6 areas of challenge from our team about how to tackle this disruption head-on, not only making the best of it but learning and transforming from it as well.

 1. Change up the rhythms to increase productivity